 If you tried the Oxicat catalytic converter cleaner, but the problem still insists, there is not much more to do than removing the catalytic converter to inspect it and to make sure it looks okay.
 Remember that there can be other causes of the P0420 trouble code like faulty O2 sensors or exhaust leaks and the problem may not be in your catalytic converter.

 Removing the catalytic converter are often quite easy on most of the cars if you can get the rusty bolts loose.
 In some car’s the catalytic converters are fitted directly to the turbo, and in these cases, the removal of the catalytic converter may be more difficult.
 Let an automotive workshop do the job for you if you are not sure how to do it.

 If you still think that your catalytic converter is clogged and it looks okay while inspecting it, you can try to clean it in a bath with water and lacquer thinner.
 This does sometimes work, and it may save you some money.

 Check this link for Amazon’s version of lacquer thinner: Nanoskin (NA-LTR128) Lacquer Thinner – 1 Gallon.

-If you tried to clean it and diagnosed the catalytic converter properly to make sure it’s the parts that are damaged, there are no other choices than replacing the whole catalytic converter.
+If you tried to clean it and diagnosed the catalytic converter correctly to make sure it’s the parts that are damaged, there are no other choices than replacing the whole catalytic converter.
 Catalytic converters are often expensive and this is because there are noble metals inside it which costs a lot to produce.

-- Tap your catalytic converter with a hammer to make sure there are no loose parts inside it.
+- Tap on your catalytic converter with a hammer to make sure there are no loose parts inside of it.

 - The cleaner will not repair cracked, broken or too clogged catalytic converters.

 - If the catalytic converter cleaner did not work for your vehicle, check all other related parts to make sure they’re not damaged and remove the catalytic converter to inspect it.

 - You can clean your catalytic converter in a bath of lacquer thinner if you are removing it.

 - Catalytic converters are often expensive due to the noble metals inside it.